-Many people believe that expats are the same the world over.
+Many people believe that expats and global citizens are the same the world over.
 Is there really a typical expat type?

 In this article we take a lighthearted look at some of the expat types you may bump into when living overseas.
 The article is included as a bit of fun and is certainly not intended to cause any offense!

 Your sole objective for living abroad is to further your career and get rich.
 You don’t care where you’re based and what conditions you may have to live in; the worse the conditions the more money they’ll have to pay you, right?
 You’re not really interested in the culture or history of your host country, just what fringe benefits are on offer and how much danger money you can expect.
 If you’re asked about what attracted you to the prospect of living in your host country you will probably reply: “Nothing.
 My company sent me here.”

 You’re keen to live abroad and experience life in a different country but have no interest in living like a local and expect luxury and indulgence all the way.
 You probably live in a top-of-the-range luxury apartment and spend all of your time with people from a similar background to your own.
 You have taken the time and effort to learn some of the local language but have done so with the express aim of showing-off to your visiting friends and relatives.
 You travel quite frequently but have seen the majority of the world from the comfort of your five-star hotel with a personal driver/tour guide in tow.
 You are most likely to be found enjoying champagne brunch at an international hotel on a Sunday afternoon.

 The Seasoned Expat